yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 To summarize, don't forget that an object is an **animator** of data.
 It is using its encapsulated knowledge in order to reach the data.
-No matter where the data is stored&mdash;in a file, in HTTP, or in memory&mdash;it is conceptually very different from an object state, even though they may look very similar.
+No matter where the data is stored---in a file, in HTTP, or in memory---it is conceptually very different from an object state, even though they may look very similar.